thiagokunst/crud-express-neo4j/readme.md

 #### Notes

 The main difficulty of this project was trying to understand how Neo4j works.
-Manipulating relationships and avoiding duplicate nodes was quite challenging.
+Manipulating relationships and avoiding duplicate nodes was quite challenging.\
-The UX needs improvement mostly because of how I needed to isolate interactions due to my lack of understanding of complex cypher queries.
+The UX needs improvement mostly because of how I needed to isolate interactions due to my lack of understanding of complex cypher queries.\
+Overall it was a good experience and I liked Neo4j very much.
+I'm sure I'll use it in future projects. 😃